creamheros/ba-image-search-service/README.md

 ## Prepare the environment

-This service uses Python, Flask, Elasticsearch, and uses Docker to pack them up.
+This project uses Python, Flask, Elasticsearch, and uses Docker to pack them up.

-Run `docker compose` to set up the environment and start the service:
+Run `docker compose` to build and start the app:

 ```bash
 docker compose up -d